The EndUp

 The EndUp is a nightclub in San Francisco, California.
 Opened in 1973, the club is located at 6th Street and Harrison in the South of Market district.
 Known for its status as an afterhours club, the venue has hosted a variety of benefits and events during its time as part of San Francisco's nightlife community.
+The EndUp's location is part of San Francisco's Leather and LGBTQ Cultural District.

 History

 The nightclub's only location has been the site of a former 22-room hotel at the corner of 6th and Harrison.
 The club has gone through several periods of ownership during its time, the majority of it spent under three brothers from the Hanken family.

 Al Hanken era (19731989)

-The EndUp opened on November 15, 1973 as a differentiated version of the RoundUp, owner Al Hanken's LGBT country western-themed venue located one block north of the EndUp at 298 6th Street and Folsom.
+The EndUp opened on November 15, 1973 as a differentiated version of the RoundUp, owner Al Hanken's LGBTQ country western-themed venue located one block north of the EndUp at 298 6th Street and Folsom.
 Mister Marcus, a writer for San Francisco's monthly LGBT magazine Kalendar, described the EndUp's opening in his column Man About Town:The long-awaited EndUp opened last Thursday too and you have to see it to believe it.
 I was lucky to get a demonstration of their quadraphonic sound system long ago.
 It's a big dance bar and certainly will add to the ambiance of Harrison Street.
 Congratulations to Al Hanken and Greg Loughner on their latest "baby".
 One of the events held at the club during this era was the Jockey Short Dance Contest (1974–1978).
 Taking its name from the type of underwear, the contest was a common event in San Francisco gay clubs during the mid-1970s.
 Al Hanken believed strong incentives like the contest were necessary to bring patrons to the EndUp's South of Market district from the Castro district, some 2 miles away, as the bars there were already featuring their own versions.
 Randy Johnson served as emcee of the EndUp's Sunday afternoon contest along with DJs Steve Newman, Peter D. Struve, and Rod Kimbel.
 Offering first and second-place winners $150 and $50 respectively, the EndUp's contest gained wider notice when it was featured in the weekly serialized newspaper column Tales of the City and later in the novels of the same name by San Francisco author Armistead Maupin.

 When the EndUp's sister club the RoundUp closed in 1977, Al Hanken's focus went towards developing the EndUp's burgeoning DJ talent.
 DJs Steve Fabus and Patrick Cowley hosted the recurring event Church (1979–1982) which started at 6:00 a.m. to accommodate patrons who had just left the Trocadero Transfer nightclub.
 Patrick Cowley also hosted an event called Menergy (1981–1982) until his death in 1982.